Zulko/bricks_and_scissors/content/posts/dnaweaver.md

   style='display: block; margin: 1cm auto 2cm; width: 550px;'
 />

 There have been many approaches to this problem, using deterministic algorithms, genetic algorithms, etc., but these approaches generally explore only a small fraction of the possibilities.
 The most efficient solution I found consists in representing the question as a graph shortest-path problem.
-First, take a segment of the sequence, and add whichever flanks required by your assembly method (homologies with neighboring sequences, restriction sites...) to obtain the fragment to order:
+First, take a segment of the sequence, and add any necessary flanking sequences (which, depending on the assembly method used, could be homologies with neighboring segments, enzyme restriction sites, etc.).
+You obtain the DNA sequence order corresponding to that segment:

 <img
 src="../../post_assets/dnaweaver/shortest_path/1_fragment_sequence.png"
 style='display: block; margin: 1cm auto 2cm; width: 550px;'
 />

-Then submit this fragment to all the suppliers to obtain a best offer.
-Mark the segment with that price (and remember who the best supplier is):
+Then submit this fragment to all the assembly station's suppliers.
+Some will respond that they cannot provide the sequence, and some will respond with a price.
+Select the best price and mark the segment:

 <img
   src="../../post_assets/dnaweaver/shortest_path/2_best_price.png"
   style='display: block; margin: 1cm auto 2cm; width: 550px;'
 />

-Do the same for every subsegment of the sequence, to obtain the _decomposition graph_ of the sequence:
+Do the same for every subsegment of the sequence, to obtain a _decomposition graph_:

 <img
   src="../../post_assets/dnaweaver/shortest_path/3_assembly_graph.png"
   style='display: block; margin: 1cm auto 2cm; width: 550px;'
 />

-In that graph, find the shortest path from the first to the last nucleotide: it corresponds to the optimal sequence decomposition into fragments.
-All you need at this point is to remember the best supplier for each fragment:
+In that graph, find the shortest path from the first to the last nucleotide: it corresponds to the optimal sequence decomposition into contiguous segments.
+All you need at this point is to remember the best supplier for each segment, and order the fragments from them:

 <img
   src="../../post_assets/dnaweaver/shortest_path/4_shortest_path.png"